Four Bridges, Ohio

-Four Bridges is a census-designated place (CDP) in Liberty Township, Butler County, Ohio, United States.
+Four Bridges is a census-designated place (CDP) in Liberty and West Chester townships, Butler County, Ohio, United States.
 The population was 3,401 at the 2020 census.

 Geography

 Four Bridges is located along the eastern border of Butler County, in the southeast part of Liberty Township.
 It is bordered to the south by West Chester Township and to the east by the city of Mason in Warren County.
 Four Bridges consists primarily of housing developments around two golf courses, Four Bridges Country Club and Green Crest Golf Club.

 Interstate 75 forms the western edge of the CDP, with access from Exit 24 (Liberty Way).
 Downtown Cincinnati is 24 mi to the south, and Dayton is 30 mi to the north.

 According to the United States Census Bureau, the Four Bridges CDP has a total area of 5.7 km2, all land.